-Flavorful homemade furikake recipe.
-Made with kombu and katsuobushi, this quintessential Japanese rice seasoning is fabulous on rice, onigiri, udon noodle, soup, salad, popcorn and more.
+Homemade furikake rice seasoning made with kombu and katsuobushi.
+This quintessential Japanese rice seasoning is fabulous on rice of course, but also on onigiri, udon noodles, soup, salad, popcorn and more.

-Furikake is the nutty, crunchy and umami-packed Japanese seasoning that is used to season rice.
-Although it is primary called the rice seasoning, furikake is literally the salt and pepper in the Japanese kitchen.
-It is so versatile that you can use the seasoning to instantly perk up the most bland dish.
+Furikake is a nutty, crunchy, umami-packed Japanese blend used to season rice.
+Although it’s referred to as a rice seasoning, furikake is literally the salt and pepper of the Japanese kitchen.
+It is so versatile that you can use the seasoning to instantly perk up bland dishes.

 How to make homemade furikake

-There are many versions of furikake, but my homemade version makes use of kombu (kelp) and katsuobushi (dried bonito flakes) that have been used to make dashi or Mentsuyu (soup base for noodles).
-Instead of throwing the kombu and bonito flakes away, this recipe repurposes the ingredients into something like a magical dust, where it can transform any food you sprinkle on into something more delicious and fun.
+There are endless versions of furikake, but my homemade version uses leftover kombu (kelp) and katsuobushi (dried bonito flakes).
+Instead of throwing the kombu and bonito flakes away after making dashi or Mentsuyu (soup base for noodles), this recipe repurposes the ingredients into, let’s call it, a magical dust!
+Transforming any food you sprinkle it on into something more delicious and fun.

-The method of homemade furikake is really easy.
-You just need to chop up the reserved kombu into small pieces, combined with katsuobushi and cook in a saucepan.
-Once the katsuobushi gets separated, add in simple seasonings of sugar, mirin and soy sauce.
-Cook until the the liquid is evaporated and the flavor is absorbed, then sprinkle in sesame seeds before remove from heat.
-Rich in calcium, iodine and iron, this homemade furikake makes a healthy choice in enriching your foods.
+This homemade furikake is really easy to make.
+You just chop up the leftover kombu into small pieces, combine with katsuobushi, and then cook it in a saucepan.
+Once the katsuobushi separates, add in a simple mix of sugar, mirin and soy sauce.
+Cook until the liquid evaporates and the flavor is absorbed, then sprinkle in sesame seeds before removing from the heat.
+Rich in calcium, iodine and iron, this homemade furikake is a healthy way to season your Japanese dishes!

 Creative Ways to Enjoy Furikake

-- Avocado – This is my favorite: halve the avocado and sprinkle furikake directly to enjoy as an afternoon snack.
+- Avocado – this is my favorite.
+Keep it simple and halve the avocado and season it with furikake as an afternoon snack.
 For a savory breakfast, smear your toasted bread with miso mayo and avocado before you give it a good sprinkle of furikake.
-There you have a Japanese-twist of avocado toast.
+It’s a Japanese-twist on avocado toast.

-- Fried egg or poached eggs – you can totally replace salt and pepper with furikake when you want something more punchy.
+- Fried egg or poached egg – you can totally replace salt and pepper with furikake when you want something more punchy.

-- Popcorn – Planning on a anime or Japanese movie night?
-You want to flavor your popcorn with furikake to keep to the theme.
+- Popcorn – planning on an anime or Japanese movie night?
+Flavor your popcorn with furikake to keep to the theme.

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!